masood/2024-pets-privacy-labels-policies/template.md

 Our overall crawl, classification, and analysis can be quite lengthy to fully replicate, but the demos describe use cases which facilitate a quick evaluation.

 #### Quick Evaluation:
-- Time: Around 45m (quick evaluation)
+- Time: Around 45m
-- Storage: Around 4GB of storage considering models and dataset CSV files (quick evaluation).
+- Storage: Around 4GB of storage considering models and dataset CSV files

 #### Complete Evaluation: